 3. Turn off all of your other electronic appliances such as televisions and radios.

-4. Press the test button on your RCD, but do not hold your finger down on the test button.
-At this point, your RCD should operate (i.e. turn off the appliance).
-If it doesn’t function at this stage, you’ll need to have it checked out by a professional.
+4. Press the test button on your RCD, but do not hold it down.
+At this point, your RCD should turn off the lamp.
+If it doesn't work at this stage, you’ll need to have it checked out by a professional.

-5. After pressing the test button, and the RCDs have turned off, check that your small lamp is now off.
-You’ll need to move the lamp around several power points, and ensure that it does not turn on when plugged into any of them.
+5. If the lamp is off, try it on several different power points, and ensure that it does not turn on when plugged into any of them.

-6. Once you’ve completed your testing, you can turn your RCD back on and check that the lamp works when plugged back into a power point.
+6. Once you’ve completed your testing, turn your RCD back on and check that the lamp works when plugged back into a power point.

-It’s worth noting that double pole RCDs disconnect both the energised conductors and return conductors when a fault occurs, but single pole RCDs only disconnects the energised conductor.
+It’s worth noting that double pole RCDs disconnect both the energised conductors and return conductors when a fault occurs, but single pole RCDs only disconnect the energised conductor.

 Nuisance tripping

-If you find that your RCDs are occasionally tripping with no clear reason why, it may be because of the age of your appliances.
-Ageing electrical appliances with old wiring may have a small amount of earth leakage, and while this is normal, this current imbalance can trip an RCD.
-It is also worth remembering that earth leakage increases with each additional electrical appliance you have plugged in.
+If you find that your RCDs are tripping for no clear reason, it may be because of the age of your appliances.
+Old wiring can cause a small amount of earth leakage, which can trip an RCD.
+Earth leakage also increases with each additional electrical appliance you have plugged in.
 A single meter box RCD protecting all household wiring is more likely to experience nuisance tripping as a result.

 We are a trusted UK distributor from a number of leading brands including ABB, Chint and IMO.
 Shop our range of electrical circuit protection here, but remember, although RCD protection reduces the risk of injury from electric shocks - it does not reduce the need to take care.
-If you have any questions or queries about LED Controls’ services and products, don’t hesitate to get in touch with the team by emailing [email protected], calling 08450 756230, or clicking here to fill in a contact form.
+If you have any questions or queries about LED Controls’ services and products, don’t hesitate to get in touch with the team by emailing sales@ledcontrols.co.uk, calling 01706 242050, or filling in a contact form.